karlaturcios/100-days-of-code/log.md

 **Today's Progress**: configured fetch for pulling data and updating the UI on the search page
 ### Day 6: July 3, 2018
 **Today's Progress**:create a fallback cases in service worker
+### Day 7: July 4, 2018
+**Today's Progress**:using cache if nothing is served from cache nor network to provide a catch for errors
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)